arackaf/generic-persistgraphql/readme.md

 // do this BEFORE your app.use("/graphql", ....) statement
 middleware(app, { url: "/graphql", mappingFile: path.resolve(__dirname, "./react-redux/extracted_queries.json") });
 ```

+`url` is your graphql url.
+`mappingFile` is the path to the json file persistgraphql created for you.

+---

 Now import any queries or mutations you have in .graphql files, and then send that query over however you normally would.